acs_docs

 ...

-* Hidden files include the . and .. directories, which represent the current and parent (respectively).
-These can be used as shortcuts in relative paths:
+* Hidden files include . (current directory) and .. (parent directory).
+These shortcuts are useful in relative paths:

 [username@pegasus testdir1]$ ls -a